dragonflyoss/Dragonfly/docs/quick_start/_index.md

 You have started your Docker container.

-## Starting a Supernode in Your Docker Container
+## Starting a supernode in Your Docker Container

 1. Pull the docker image we provided.